 Does your grade-schooler have difficulty “reading” other people’s body language?
-Does she misunderstand what’s happening in social situations?
-Here’s how you can help your child pick up on
+Or misunderstand what’s happening in social situations?
+Here’s how you can help your child pick up on common social cues.

 1. Practice making eye contact.

-Encourage your child to look at your eyes when you two talk.
-When she’s focused on your face, she can see your expressions change.
-(Make sure your eyes are on her when she speaks to you, too.)
-Ask her what your expressions mean.
-If she doesn’t know, explain the message you were sending.
+Encourage your child to look at your eyes when you talk together.
+When people focus on one another’s, they can see expressions change.
+(Make sure your eyes are on your child when you talk together, too.)
+Ask your child what your expressions mean.
+If your child doesn’t know, explain the message you were sending.

-Give your child your full attention when you’re talking to her.
+Give your child your full attention when you’re talking together.
 By doing so, you’re setting a great example.
 Save texting and checking your email for another time.
 Try not to let your mind wander.
-If you notice your child spacing off when you’re speaking to her, gently guide her back: “Can you please look at my face when I’m talking to you?”
+If you notice your child spacing off when you’re talking, gently guide attention back to you: “Can you please look at my face when I’m talking to you?”

 3. Observe your child’s expressions.

-Help your child realize how expressive her own face can be.
-This can help her notice other people’s facial expressions.
+Becoming aware of their own facial expressions — and what they mean — can help kids notice and interpret other people’s expressions.
 You might say, “Your eyebrows are raised.
 Are you feeling surprised?” or “That’s a big smile.
 Tell me what you’re so happy about.”

-Help your child begin to see what the people around her are “saying” with their bodies.
+Help your child begin to see what other family members are “saying” with their bodies.
 Playing charades can be a fun way to get kids thinking about communicating through their bodies.
 Also, point out the behavior of people you see: “The man in that line is tapping his foot and fidgeting.
 How do you think he feels?”
 Talk through how characters on TV are feeling based on their body language.

 5. Discuss what’s expected in different situations.

-How your child talks on the playground to friends shouldn’t be the same as how she’d address the principal.
+Talking to the principal isn’t the same as talking with friends on the playground.
 Kids who have trouble with social cues might not realize this.
-Talk with your child about the different people she interacts with regularly.
+Talk together about the different people your child interacts with regularly.
 Who might get a high five?
 Who gets a more formal hello?

 6. Point out pitch and tone.

 Some kids have trouble noticing changes in voice, sometimes called inflections.
-When that happens, your child might miss a bigger message because she’s taking speech too literally.
-So help her notice nuances in pitch and tone.
-Talk through how the same statement (for example, “Can you please get the mail”) can be a simple request or an angry demand, depending on how you say it.
+When that happens, they might miss a bigger message because they’re taking speech too literally.
+So point out nuances in pitch and tone.
+Talk through how the same sentence (for example, “Can you please get the mail?”) can be a simple request or an angry demand, depending on how you say it.

-If your child can read aloud well, have her read to you regularly.
+Have your child read aloud to you regularly (if your child is comfortable with that).
 Choose stories that have lots of dialogue.
-That way she can practice changing her voice depending on how the character is feeling or what he’s trying to say.
-If your child doesn’t read well, you can read stories to her that have lots of dialogue or take out an audiobook from the library.
+Kids who do this can practice changing their voice depending on how the characters are feeling or what they’re trying to say.
+If your child doesn’t read well or doesn’t like reading aloud, you can do the reading — or choose an audiobook at the library.

 8. Role-play common scenarios.